USEPA/emf/EMF/deploy/doc/guides/cost/ch5_control_strategy_exercises.md

 ## Importing an Emissions Inventory (or County List File) [importing_an_emissions_inventory_section] ##

 In many cases, it will be necessary to import an emissions inventory into the EMF for use with CoST.
-Before it can be imported, the inventory must be in one of these ORL formats: ORL Point, ORL Onroad, ORL Nonroad, or ORL Nonpoint.
-For more information on these formats, see [http://www.smoke-model.org/version3.0/html/ch08s02.html#d0e38904](http://www.smoke-model.org/version3.0/html/ch08s02.html#d0e38904).
+Before it can be imported, the inventory must be in one of these FF10 or ORL formats: Point, Onroad, Nonroad, or Nonpoint.
+For more information on these formats, see [https://www.cmascenter.org/smoke/documentation/4.5/html/ch08s02.html#sect_input_inventory_format](https://www.cmascenter.org/smoke/documentation/4.5/html/ch08s02.html#sect_input_inventory_format).
 Try importing an inventory using the following steps:

 1. Choose **Datasets** from the **Manage** menu of the EMF main window.